 |Jan.
 15||Sept.
 1 through Dec.
 31|

-The IRS prefers you figure the total estimated tax for the entire year, divide it by 4 and send in equal payments according to the schedule.
-There’s a work sheet with the Form 1040-ES package or as part of your tax software to do it.
+The IRS prefers you figure the total estimated tax for the entire year, divide it by four and send in equal payments according to the schedule.
+There’s a worksheet with the Form 1040-ES package or as part of your tax software to do it.

 You can send a paper check along with the Form 1040-ES voucher.
-Alternatively, you can file electronically with a credit card, by enrolling in the tax agency’s Electronic Federal Tax Payment System, or EFTPS, or by using the IRS’ Direct Pay option.
+Or, you can file electronically with a credit card by enrolling in the tax agency’s Electronic Federal Tax Payment System, or EFTPS, or by using the IRS’ Direct Pay option.

-However, many times, folks who receive a financial windfall immediately spend the proceeds without any thought to the tax implications.
-Even people who earn a steady stream of money that isn’t taxed upfront tend to put off filing estimated taxes because they need the cash and figure they’ll settle things with the IRS at the annual April filing deadline.
+However, many times, people who receive a financial windfall will spend the proceeds without thinking about the tax implications.
+Even people who earn a steady stream of money that isn’t taxed upfront tend to put off filing estimated taxes because they need the cash and figure they’ll settle their business with the IRS at the annual April filing deadline.